SMX-LTD/ccm-clj/README.md

 ## Current Version

+**Note: breaking change with 1.0.
+The ns moved from ccm-clj to ccm-clj.core for better Java integration (no longer using empty package).**

 Artifacts are released to Clojars.
 If you are using Maven, add the following repository definition to your pom.xml:

 ```xml
 <repository>